Guide price

 Bedroom three

 (11'3" average x 6', 8' to door recess)(3.43m av.
-X 1.83m, 2.44m to door recess) With an east-facing double glazed window, overlooking the gardens, and a smooth ceiling, with a light fitting and a height of 6'1"(1.83m), due to a 4" step up from the Landing.
+X 1.83m, 2.44m to door recess) With an east-facing double glazed window, overlooking the gardens, and a low smooth ceiling, due to a 4" step up from the Landing.
 Currently used as a Music Room, exposed wall studs, cross-beams and braces also give character to this room, which has a radiator with thermostatic valve, power points, a fitted carpet and a door to the adjoining Shower Room, which is effectively en-suite, but also has a door from the Landing.

 Shower room

 (7'11" x 7'9" max to w.c.
-Recess, 4'10" min)(2.41m x 2.36m max, 1.47m min) Without a window, but with a wall-mounted extractor fan, a smooth ceiling with a height of 6'3"(1.91m), exposed wall studs and corner braces, a pine ledged door from the Landing, a radiator with thermostatic valve and a tile-effect vinyl floor.
+Recess, 4'10" min)(2.41m x 2.36m max, 1.47m min) Without a window, but with a wall-mounted extractor fan, a low smooth ceiling, exposed wall studs and corner braces, a pine ledged door from the Landing, a radiator with thermostatic valve and a tile-effect vinyl floor.
 It is fitted with a white close-coupled w.c., pedestal handbasin with tiled splashback and a half tiled wall to the side, and a tiled shower cubicle with glass door and side screen, Triton electric shower and inset ceiling downlight to the front.

 Outsidedetached double garage